Why are you feeling disconnected and 18 things you can do to reconnect

 People who cultivate high-quality relationships experience higher well-being, life satisfaction, and quality of life than those who do not nurture such relationships.

-Studies have shown that individuals who maintain close relationships, especially with their close family and strong social ties, cope better with stress and grief, job loss, or illness.
+• Studies show that people who maintain close relationships with friends and family cope better with stress and grief, job loss, or illness.

 8. Engage in regular exercise

-The frequency of physical movement throughout the day, even if this movement is not rigorous exercise, is associated with both physical health and happiness.
+The frequency of physical movement throughout the day, even if not rigorous exercise, is associated with both physical health and happiness.

 9. Spend time in nature